Buying a house is an exciting time. This page steps you through the house buying process, so you know what to expect.

 If you're a first home buyer, observe a few auctions so you understand how they work.
 Bring an experienced friend or family-member along to help you bid.
 Or consider hiring a buyer advocate to help with the buying process.

 If buying at auction, expect to pay a deposit immediately (for example, 10% of the purchase price).
-There's no cooling-off period if you buy at auction.
+There's no cooling-off period if you buy at auction, which means the sale is final and not subject to finance or a building or pest inspection.

 If buying privately, the contract of sale will include the deposit amount and when you need to pay it.
 There's a short cooling-off period in most states and territories.
 You can usually get out of the contract and get most of your deposit back if you give written notice.